benji267/NBA-Injury-Report-Bot/README.md

 python3 bot.py
 ```

-The bot will then be up and running and will be able to provide injury reports 1 hour before the first game of each night.
+The bot will create JSON files with the data and fill  the list of injuries.
+Afterward, it will be up and running and will be able to provide injury reports 1 hour before the first game of each night.